Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 We’ve also made jars of pickled beets and are currently waiting for our crab apple cider vinegar to mature.

-Making time to do this is important especially if you have kids and work crazy amounts of hours.
+Making time to do this is essential, especially if you have kids and work crazy hours.

-I know, I do it but still manage to eat a healthy diet with the odd treats that I make.
+I know I do it, but I still manage to eat a healthy diet with the odd treats that I make.